-The proposed intensity of land use anticipated within the Redevelopment Area is consistent with the Township's existing zoning for industrial use and with its future goals as outlined in the effective Master Plan.
+The proposed intensity of land use anticipated within the Redevelopment Area is consistent with the Township's existing zoning for business use and with its future goals as outlined in the effective Master Plan.
 A land use goal of the Master Plan is to ensure that developments are compatible with the adjacent land uses in surrounding communities, where feasible.
-This Redevelopment Plan anticipates commercial uses that will generate minimum to no population increase beyond the current zoning designation and will maintain appropriate densities per current zoning designation and those which exist in the surrounding areas.
+This Redevelopment Plan anticipates the construction of an Emergency Medical Services facility that will generate minimum to no population increase beyond the current zoning designation and will maintain appropriate densities per current zoning designation and those which exist in the surrounding areas.